Harshnigam6/puzzle_llm_dataset_generation/README.md

 ### Dataset
 1. Public dataset for v1 has been pushed to hugging face: [puzzles-for-vision-llm ](https://huggingface.co/datasets/Harshnigm/puzzles-for-vision-llm)
 2. The dataset contains about 1000 puzzles.
-3. Currntly all the data is stored under train split.
+3. Currently all the data is stored under train split.